-Smart business owners and sales reps know that it’s necessary to focus on customer loyalty at least as much as on customer acquisition.
+Smart business owners and sales reps know that it’s necessary to focus on customer loyalty at least as much as customer acquisition.
+They implement and optimize effective customer reactivation strategies to keep existing customers engaged.

-That’s because it’s much easier to sell to existing customers rather than attract new ones.
+That’s because selling to existing customers is much easier than attracting new ones.
 Businesses have a 60-70% chance of selling to existing customers and only a 5-20% chance of selling to a new one.
-Existing customers are not only more likely to buy, but they also spend on average 31% more than new ones.
+Existing customers are not only more likely to buy, but they also spend, on average, 31% more than new ones.

 When customers stop responding to marketing efforts, many businesses abandon them.
 But why abandon a customer who has already done business with you?
 Even if a customer hasn’t responded for a while, marketing dollars are still better spent courting dormant customers than acquiring new ones.

 In fact, it’s 3-10 times more expensive to acquire new business than it is to reactivate unresponsive customers.
-[Tweet this] Here are some tools and strategies that small business sales teams can use to successfully recapture inactive customers.
+In this blog post, we’ll explore the reasons behind customer inactivity and share effective tools and customer reactivation strategies that small business sales teams can use to successfully win back those dormant customers.

 Nutshell Campaigns plugs directly into your CRM data, so you can create highly targeted audience segments, track the impact of your emails in real-time, and manage all your communications out of a single tool.
 Get started for free!

-In email retargeting, your company uses a retargeting cookie to trigger ads on the web pages that your customers visit, after they click on the emails you send them.
+In email retargeting, your company uses a retargeting cookie to trigger ads on the web pages your customers visit after they click on the emails you send them.
 But what if your customers aren’t clicking on your emails?
 What if they’re ignoring them completely?

-In this case, you can create a specific email list with all your inactive users and start a campaign just for them.
-By uploading this list to the retargeting program, the people on that list will start seeing your ads across their web pages and/or social media pages even without having to click on your email.
+In this case, you can create a specific email list with all your inactive users and start a customer reactivation campaign just for them.
+By uploading this list to the retargeting program, the people on that list will start seeing your ads across their web and social media pages even without having to click on your email.

 This strategy has delivered some impressively high ROIs for companies like BustedTees, which employed an email retargeting strategy that displayed ads across the web to customers who made a recent purchase.
 Their ads generated an ROI of 390%, renewing brand interest and increasing conversions.

-The entire point of collecting data is to find out what makes a customer buy, and cultivate a marketing campaign that targets their interests.
-With existing customers you have the benefit of knowing their purchase history and habits.
-Remind them how much they liked a certain product by sending them a message with a discount for that product.
+The entire point of collecting data is to find out what makes a customer buy and cultivate a marketing campaign that targets their interests.
+With existing customers, you have the benefit of knowing their purchase history and habits.
+For example, you could remind them how much they liked a particular product by sending them a message with a discount for that product.

 Suggest new products that they might like based on their past behaviors.
-Use geo-targeting to message them when they’re in range of the store.
+Use geo-targeting to message them when they’re within the store’s range.
 And always use their name when sending them a message.
-The more relevant your marketing approach is, the greater your chances are to recapture their business.
+The more relevant your marketing approach is, the greater your chances are for customer reactivation.

-SMS is a great lead capture tool for many reasons.
-Texting is a popular form of communication with Americans sending and receiving an average of 32 texts per day.
-Text messaging is also convenient, since messages are sent and received on a mobile device that customers can look at and respond to in any setting and at their leisure.
+SMS is an excellent lead-capture tool for many reasons.
+Texting is a popular form of communication, with Americans sending and receiving an average of 32 texts per day.
+Text messaging is also convenient since messages are sent and received on a mobile device that customers can look at and respond to in any setting and at their leisure.

-“I was amazed that people ignore my call and email, but will reply to a text.
+“I was amazed that people ignored my calls and emails but replied to a text.
 This is especially true for younger consumers.
 Now we text first, then follow up with a call or email.”

-SMS can be used to re-energize stalled customer relations when email and app messages aren’t yielding results.
+SMS can be used as a customer reactivation strategy to re-energize stalled customer relations when email and app messages aren’t yielding results.

-When trying to re-engage dormant customers, you want to make it as easy as possible for a customer to take a desired action.
-When doing in-app marketing, don’t forget to include deep-linking, which provides a shortcut link to the exact product page the customer has expressed interest in without them having to go the homepage first and then search for the product.
+When trying to re-engage dormant customers, you want to make it as easy as possible them to take a desired action.
+When doing in-app marketing, don’t forget to include deep-linking, which provides a shortcut link to the exact product page the customer has expressed interest in without them having to go to the homepage first and then search for the product.

 When your digital marketing isn’t working, putting something physical into non-responsive customers’ hands can pay off.
 Create a segmented list of unresponsive customers and send them something unique in the mail.
 Dimensional mail, as opposed to flat mail, gets 20 times more penetration and as much as 75% higher demand generation.